fiverr/rollout_dashboard/README.md

  - New fields - author, author mail, history, last update and description.
  - Security:
     - You must connect via google in order to access the application.
+    - You can restrict the authentication only to specific google apps domain.
     - The token gets validate on [Rollout-Service](https://github.com/fiverr/rollout_service)

 ## Technology stack:
 - React for view layer
 - Redux for state management
 - Webpack for bundling
-- Express service for serving the static assets
+- Node Express service for serving the static assets

 ## How it works?